When a notebook is submitted, it is first processed to extract the requirements and concatenate all the cells into a single Python file.

 Embed Files

-Additional files can be embedded in cells to be submitted with the Notebook.
+Additional files can be embedded in markdown cells to be submitted with the Notebook.
 In order for the system to recognize a cell as an Embed File, the following syntax must be followed:

 Submitting multiple cells with the same file name will be rejected.